 Tongue cancer is a rare type of cancer that develops in about 17,860 Americans each year.
 At Head & Neck Cancer Center of Texas, diagnostic testing is available to identify tongue cancer in the earliest stages.
 Cancer specialist Yadro Ducic, MD, FACS, also designs treatment plans to prevent tongue cancer from worsening and spreading.
-Call the office in Dallas or Fort Worth, Texas, to schedule a tongue cancer consultation or book an appointment online today.
+Call the office in Fort Worth, Texas, to schedule a tongue cancer consultation or book an appointment online today.

 Tongue cancer is a disease that develops when cancerous cells form in the lining of your tongue or deep within the muscle tissue.

 Your risk for tongue cancer increases due to tobacco use, excessive alcohol use, and human papillomavirus (HPV) infections.
 You may also be at a higher risk for tongue cancer if you have a family history of the disease.